 Network Slice: A logical network that provides specific network capabilities and network characteristics.

-Network Slice Area of Service: The area where a UE can access and get service of a particular network slice as more than zero resources are allocated to the network slice in the NG-RAN cells.
+Network Slice Area of Service (NS-AoS): The area where a network slice is available i.e. the UE can access and get service of a particular network slice as more than zero resources are allocated to the network slice in the NG-RAN cells.
+This area may be, depending on the specific network slice, the whole PLMN, one or more TAs, or one or more cells when the NS-AoS does not match deployed TAs as defined in clause 5.15.18.

 Network Slice instance: A set of Network Function instances and the required resources (e.g. compute, storage and networking resources) which form a deployed Network Slice.